What Does the Exchange of Contracts Mean?

 How to prepare for the exchange of contracts

-Failing to prepare for the exchange of contracts can cause delays which can be annoying for both the buyer and the seller.
+Failing to prepare for the exchange of contracts can cause delays, which can be annoying for both the buyer and the seller.
+As the buyer, you should:

-- Obtain written proof of mortgage offer.
+- Obtain written proof of the mortgage offer.

 - Arrange the deposit funds.